Brock Pierce: Internet Gaming Entertainment

 In 2001, Pierce founded Internet Gaming Entertainment (IGE), a company that pioneered the MMORPG currency-selling services industry.
-Between 2004 and 2005, IGE spent more than $25 million buying out seven smaller competitors, including four auction platforms and a number of fan and content sites.
+Between 2004 and 2005, IGE spent more than $25 million buying out seven smaller competitors, including four auction platforms and many fan and content sites.
 In 2005, Pierce estimated that IGE accounted for about 50% of this online market in the U.S., which has about $500 million in annual volume.

-Pierce brought in Steve Bannon, formerly of Goldman Sachs and Breitbart News, to seek venture capital and a deal was made in February 2006 yielding $60 million of which Pierce took away $20 million for a minority stake.
-The next year the company faced a class-action lawsuit.
-With no assets, the company failed and Pierce was forced out.
+Pierce brought in Steve Bannon, formerly of Goldman Sachs and Breitbart News, to seek venture capital, and a deal was made in February 2006 yielding $60 million, of which Pierce took away $20 million for a minority stake.
+The next year, the company faced a class-action lawsuit.
+With no assets, the company failed, and Pierce was forced out.

 Pierce founded ZAM, a network of websites oriented around massively multiplayer online role-playing games (MMORPG), such as World of Warcraft, Star Wars: The Old Republic, Rift, EverQuest, etc., in 2003.
 The ZAM.com network included gaming websites such as ZAM.com, Wowhead, Thottbot, Torhead, and D3DB.
-In March, 2012, Chinese internet and tech giant, Tencent, acquired ZAM.
+In March 2012, Chinese internet and tech giant Tencent, acquired ZAM.

 Titan Gaming/Playsino

 In 2010, Titan Gaming recruited Pierce to sit on its board along with EA Executive Keith McCurdy.
 Pierce joined other Southern California angel investors, including MP3.com's Michael Robertson, SOA Software's Eric Pulier and William Quigley, and Jim Armstrong of Clearstone Ventures.
 Also that year, Titan Gaming purchased the rising online gaming network Xfire from Viacom.
 In October 2011, after Xfire received over $4 million in fresh funding from Intel Capital, Titan Gaming and Xfire cut ties and went their own ways.
 Titan Gaming and Xfire now operate independently.
 In late April 2012, Titan Gaming announced that it would be rebranded as Playsino to embark in a complete makeover, with Pierce as the new CEO and $1.5 million of new funding.

-As of 2013, Pierce was managing director of the Clearstone Global Gaming Fund a board member of IMI Exchange (a remnant of the IGE restructuring), Xfire, Playsino (having been replaced as CEO in 2013), GoCoin, FGL, Spicy Horse Games, KnCMiner.cn and the Mastercoin Foundation.
+As of 2013, Pierce was managing director of the Clearstone Global Gaming Fund, a board member of IMI Exchange (a remnant of the IGE restructuring), Xfire, Playsino (having been replaced as CEO in 2013), GoCoin, FGL, Spicy Horse Games, KnCMiner.cn and the Mastercoin Foundation.
 He was also a member investor of Bit Angels and an investor in BTC China.
 IMI exchange was subsequently acquired by Moda Inc.

 Pierce has been a guest speaker at the Milken Global Conference, Singularity University, and the California Institute of Technology.